sws2apps/sws2apps-docs/organized/docs/how-to-use/persons/edit-person-details.md

 ## Assignment history

-One of the major differences difference between "**Add** person" and "**Edit** person" pages is that on the "Edit person" page you can view the assignments history of a person.
+One of the major differences between "**Add** person" and "**Edit** person" pages is that on the "Edit person" page you can view the assignments history of a person.
 That is so simply because on a moment of adding a person they don't have any meeting assignments history to display.

 The main difference between the "**Add** person" and "**Edit** person" pages is that on the "Edit person" page, you can view the assignments history of a person.
 This is because, at the time of adding a person, they do not have any meeting assignments history to display.